JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 They are located in the [`Filesystem`](https://docs.julialang.org/en/v1/base/file/) module from the core `Base` Julia library.
 This means that Julia provides everything you need to make your code perform flawlessly in any OS that you want to.

-Whenever you are dealing with files such as CSV, Excel files or other Julia scripts, make sure that your code is compliant with all different OS filesystems.
+Whenever you are dealing with files such as CSV, Excel files or other Julia scripts, make sure that your code is **compliant with all different OS filesystems**.
 This is easily accomplished with the `joinpath` and `pwd` functions.

 The `pwd` function is an acronym for **p**rint **w**orking **d**irectory and it returns a string containing the current working directory.